anas-abbadi09/Control-System-Training-Program/README.md

 * **Reinstall:** `sudo dnf reinstall <package_name>`.
 * **Remove Unused Dependencies:** `sudo dnf autoremove`.
 * **Clean Caches:** `sudo dnf clean all`.

+### Homework:

+**Simulate installing and listing.**

+Without actually installing, write the sequence of commands you would use to install two packages—vlc and ncdu—and then list all installed packages whose names start with “n”.

+**Clean up and verify.**

+Write the commands to remove a package named tinymembench, automatically remove any now-unused dependencies, clean all cached data, and finally confirm that tinymembench is no longer installed.

 ## 6. Basic Navigation and File Management